 If you have permission to shoot on a farmyard or on ground that’s managed for pheasant shooting, the chances are there will be rats.
-Like most other pest species, rats are attracted by easy feeding opportunities, and they don’t take long to find them.
+Rats are smart and will search out easy feeding opportunities and it doesn’t take them long to find them.

-On the farm, these opportunistic rodents are adept at sniffing out animal feed and quickly set up home close to places where they can steal a meal from troughs and silage clamps.
-Grain stores are another favourite, and rats can cause major problems when they find their way into places where foodstuffs are stored.
-The cost and disease risk posed by rats helping themselves to animal
+Rats will sniff out a meal and quickly set up home close to places where they can steal food from troughs and silage clamps.
+Grain stores are a favourite, and rats can cause major problems when they find their way into places where foodstuffs are stored.

-On the shoot, rats usually show up in areas close to feed hoppers.
-Like grey squirrels, they’re quick to exploit a ready supply of grain — especially if it’s close to a bank or log pile, or some other place where they can set up home.
+On a shoot, you will usually discover rats in areas close to feed hoppers.
+Like grey squirrels, they’re quick to suss out a ready supply of grain — especially if it’s close to a bank or log pile, or some other place where they can set up home.

 Kit and tactics for using an airgun for rat control

-In my experience, rats tend to be most active during the last hour of daylight and until two or three hours after nightfall.
-For this reason, I usually opt for lamping or night-vision tactics, and make sure I’m on site a couple of hours before sunset so that I can get set up in time to catch the peak of the action.
+In my experience, rats tend to be most active during twilight until two or three hours after nightfall.
+So I usually opt for lamping or night-vision tactics, and make sure I’m on site a couple of hours before sunset so that I can get set up in time to catch the peak of the action.

 Much fuss is made about the supposed advantage of using the larger .22 and .25 airgun calibres when shooting rats at close range, but I actually prefer to use the .177 and limit myself to head shots.
 This isn’t too challenging when you consider that you’ll generally be shooting at ranges of between 12m and 20m.